The Predischarge Debtor Education Requirement in Bankruptcy

 You must take the court from an agency approved by the Office of the U.S. Trustee.
 Approved courses must last a minimum of two hours and cover certain required curriculum.

-Unlike the agencies approved to provide pre-bankruptcy credit counseling, the agencies providing personal financial management courses don’t have to be nonprofits.
+Unlike the agencies approved to provide pre-bankruptcy credit counseling, the agencies providing debtor education courses don’t have to be a nonprofit organization.
 However, the agencies must allow you to pay a sliding scale fee if you can’t afford to pay the full price.
 You can take the course in person, online, or through the mail.

 You can find approved agencies in your area by visiting the U.S. Trustee’s website at www.justice.gov/ust.
-Click on “Consumer Information,” and then “Credit Counseling & Debtor Education.”
+Click on “Credit Counseling & Debtor Education” in the left column.

 Filing the Certificate

-After you take the course, you must file Official Form 23 with the court, which certifies that you have taken the course.
+After you take the course, you must file Official Form 423 Certification About a Financial Management Course.
+On it, you’ll certify that you have taken the course.
 You must also file a certificate of completion from the debtor education agency.

 When You Must Get the Counseling

-In Chapter 7 bankruptcy, you must file Form 23 and the certificate no later than 45 days after the date on which your meeting of creditors was first scheduled.
+In Chapter 7 bankruptcy, you must file Form 423 and the certificate no later than 45 days after the date on which your meeting of creditors was first scheduled.
 Don’t miss the deadline.
 If you do, the court might close your case.
-If that happens, you’ll have to reopen your case (which costs money).
+If that happens, you’ll have to reopen your case and repay the entire filing fee.

 To learn about other requirements and procedures in bankruptcy, see our Bankruptcy Filing & Procedures area.